 - If you are worried if an appliance or chimney system has not been fitted correctly.

-- Prior to and after large construction works
+- Prior to and after large construction works from adjoining properties

 We are making our dwellings evermore airtight, it is important to make sure there is adequate ventilation in the room serving the solid fuel appliance.
 There are also several other appliances in a home that draw air from a house like extractor fans, so it is important to make sure they are not competing for the same air.
 Failure to provide for this can result in Carbon Monoxide issues.
 The Soot Doctor Ltd can advise on these issues.